 The LRC Curriculum in broken into robotic and non-robotic activities.
 The non-robotic activities main focus is to teach programming and be fun and engaging activities.
-They include a Dungeon Crawler type teaching game, drawing graphics with programming, and creating games.
+They include short modules and activities such as a Dungeon Crawler type teaching game, drawing graphics with programming, and creating games.
 The robotic activities include controlling wheeled and legged robots such as Scribbler and Bioloid robots.

-The Portal Window is an application used by the LRC that acts as a launch pad for various activities as well as an infrastructure to gather analytics to monitor students progress on said activities.
+The LRC Education Package is an application used by the LRC that acts as a launch pad for various activities as well as an infrastructure to gather analytics to monitor students progress on said activities.
 A download link can be found here.
 All of the activities can be run standalone, but require the LRC's custom version of Calico.

 Portal Window can be downloaded from here: The folder can be unzipped and placed anywhere on you're computer, for instance on your Desktop.